Impact Digital Marketing Institute — Header

 Common Mistake to Avoid

 Most self-learners spend 80% of their time on content creation and social media — the easy parts — and barely touch Google Ads, analytics, and technical SEO.
-Employers in Hyderabad's hiring companies including TCS, Accenture, and digital agencies specifically test for these harder skills in interviews.
+Hiring companies specifically test for these harder skills in interviews.
 Don't build a resume that only shows the easy parts of digital marketing.

 Organic Traffic Growth in India, 2021–2026 (Index)